 We will only process sensitive data if one of the following conditions is met:

-• the data is processed for reasons of substantial public interest on the basis of EU or national law;
+- the data is processed for reasons of substantial public interest based on EU or national law;

-• the data is processed for the purposes of preventive or occupational medicine, assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment, or the management of health or social care systems and services on the basis of EU or national law;
+- the data is processed for the purposes of preventive or occupational medicine, assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment, or the management of health or social care systems and services based on EU or national law;

-• the data is processed for reasons of public interest in the field of public health on the basis of EU or national law;
+- the data is processed for reasons of public interest in the field of public health based on EU or national law;

-• the data is processed for archiving, scientific or historical research purposes or statistical purposes on the basis of EU or national law.
+- the data is processed for archiving, scientific or historical research purposes or statistical purposes based on EU or national law.

 5. With whom we may share your personal data

-• Service providers we have chosen to support us in the effective provision of our products and services to you by offering technological expertise, solutions and support;
+- Service providers we have chosen to support us in the effective provision or marketing of our products and services to you by offering technological expertise, solutions and support;

 6. Safeguarding your data